iammeaticus/web-transfer-api-samples/README.md

 # Changes
 ### Transfer API v2.7.4 - Monday September 25, 2017
-*	Signiant App Installer update
+*	Improved UX for transfer interruptions and recovery.

 See <a href="change.md">Transfer API Changes</a> for earlier Transfer API changes.